Akebia Therapeutics Inc. (AKBA)'s Financial Results Comparing With Evogene Ltd. (NASDAQ:EVGN) | New Business Observer

 |0.00

-We can see in table 1 the earnings per share, gross revenue and valuation of Akebia Therapeutics Inc. and Evogene Ltd.
+Table 1 showcases the gross revenue, earnings per share (EPS) and valuation of Akebia Therapeutics Inc. and Evogene Ltd.

 Profitability